ggonnella/prenacs/README.md

-The PyPlugins library is used for creating flexible plugin systems for Python programs, supporting multiple programming languages.
+The MultiPlug library is used for creating flexible plugin systems for Python programs, supporting multiple programming languages.

 For example, a CLI script based on this library can take the name of